 My proposal to tier the student quality ranks would require US News to make demands on the schools.
 Right now, much of the data on which it bases its Ranking are collected from the ABA reporting numbers or its own surveys to willing third-parties.
 To do what I suggest would require cooperation.
 Law Schools would resist providing US News with this detailed information on tuition discounting.
 Of course, US News owns the hammer.
 It can simply do as it did nearly 20 years ago when it changed the formula to punish non-compliance on employment data.

 One year, US News rightfully decided that if law schools did not supply all data on every student’s employment status, it would count them as unemployed.
 The change occurred without notice, and the result the next year sent school tumbling in the Ranking.
 The following year, law schools were hunting graduates around the world to get this data so they could comply with US News mandates.
 US News has all the power here, and they can change the formula to require enforcement.
-(Harvard Law is challenging US News on its power now, and I will write about that separately.)
+(Harvard Law challenged US News on its power by attacking the LSAT, and I wrote about that too.
+Not surprisingly, the ABA conceded on Harvard’s effort to kill the LSAT.)

 Of course, tuition manipulation and discounting is only one small part of the ranks and not even its largest flaws.
 I spent much time on it because it is a part of the ranks easily manipulated by the schools.
 The ranking system has other significant flaws, and they too must be addressed.
 In fact, the entire formula must be changed.